ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Not having to explicitly declare polymorphic variant types is beneficial in several cases.
 - When few functions are using the type
-- When many types would have to be declared (see also next use case)
+- When many types would have to be declared

-When reading a pattern-matching expression using polymorphic variant tags, understanding is local.
+When reading a pattern-matching expression using a polymorphic variant tags, understanding is local.
 There is no need to search for the meaning of the tags somewhere else.
 The meaning arises from the expression itself.

 ### Shared Constructors